 How to Make Chicken Cordon Bleu Sauce

-Combining the salted butter and flour, then allowing it to cook for a few minutes is how you create a roux.
+Combining the melted salted butter and flour, then allowing it to cook for a few minutes is how you create a roux.
 That cooked fat and flour mixture is what thickens the cordon bleu sauce.
-Be sure to cook it after it comes together to eliminate the “starchy” flavor and texture of the finished sauce.
+Be sure to cook it after the butter and flour come together to eliminate the “starchy” flavor and to ensure a smooth texture of the finished sauce.

 The most important part of this step is to whisk continually.
 Both when you add the milk to the roux, as well as when the sauce cooks and thickens.
 Doing so will keep the sauce from being lumpy.